Senator Aument’s COVID-19 Response

 May 1st, 2020: Senator Aument expressed deep frustrations that no restrictions have been lifted for local employers and workers who can safely operate in counties that are still in the red phase.

-April 30th, 2020: Senator Aument and Senator Yudichak introduced legislation to change the Governor’s emergency declaration powers to promote greater collaboration and transparency.
+April 30th, 2020: Senator Aument and Senator Yudichak announced their intent to introduce legislation to change the Governor’s emergency declaration powers to promote greater collaboration and transparency.

 April 29th, 2020: Senator Aument voted to pass legislation that would: